David Ferry (poet): Honors and awards

-Poetry and Translations
+Poetry and translations

-For many years, David Ferry has been admired in the US for his translations of Gilgamesh, Horace and Virgil.
+For many years, David Ferry has been admired in the U.S. for his translations of Gilgamesh, Horace and Virgil.
 His original poetry has flourished in the shadow of this other work and he likes to juxtapose translations with his own poems in an acknowledgement of influence and tradition.
 Elegance, clarity, an avoidance of frills – the Horatian virtues – are important to him.
 He has written critically about Wordsworth and always intends to communicate with readers, approaching both translation and original work with a wise passivity, even humility, in pursuit of “the heartbeat easy governance / Of long continued metrical discipline” (‘A Thank-You Note’).
 This selection draws from his whole oeuvre, including ‘Poem’ (1960) which shows a young poet not wanting to howl or essay a barbaric yawp, but rather stiffly confined to New Formalist and Classical models, to inversion and Romantic lexis.

 It was twenty three years before Ferry published his own poems again.
 ‘In the Garden’ suggests how elegance had now fused with vitality, formal skill with vivid responses to reality.
 The narrator sits reading Edward Thomas, engaged in “ill-informed staring” and observation nudges the poem forward: “The green of these leaves is almost an absence of green, / And the stalks look like rays of light under water”.
 Later Ferry poems meander, seem to have little intent on the reader, but brim with details, move like music.
 He understands the more we attend, whether to language or world, the more we discover we have missed.
 In ‘That Evening at Dinner’, one of the guests struggles with her “graceless leg, / The thick stocking, the leg brace”.
 Yet the poem ends by gazing at books on shelves: “Line after line, all of them evenly spaced, / And spaces between the words.
 You could fall through the spaces.”
 Here Ferry interpolates lines from Samuel Johnson on “chasms infinitely deep” that lie beneath the surface of things.
 It is not merely that –as the writer of ‘Old Man’ and ‘The Glory’ must have felt – we do not know these things, but that we do not have the “faculties” to know them.